MicrosoftDocs/win32/desktop-src/NetTCPIPProv/msft-netipaddress-requeststatechange.md

 ---
-Description: 'Requests that the state of the element be changed to the value specified in the RequestedState parameter.' ms.assetid: '0c9a4d09-83ef-4e9e-b635-8722a8501a2c'
+Description: Requests that the state of the element be changed to the value specified in the RequestedState parameter. ms.assetid: 0c9a4d09-83ef-4e9e-b635-8722a8501a2c
-title: 'RequestStateChange method of the MSFT\_NetIPAddress class'
+title: RequestStateChange method of the MSFT\_NetIPAddress class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # RequestStateChange method of the MSFT\_NetIPAddress class